 JEA is currently organized into three enterprise funds - Electric Enterprise, Water and Sewer, and District Energy System (DES).
-Electric Enterprise is comprised of the Electric System; the Bulk Power Supply System (Scherer), which consists of Scherer Unit 4, a coal-fired, 846-megawatt generating unit operated by Georgia Power Company (Georgia Power) and owned by JEA (23.64% ownership interest) and Florida Power & Light Company (FPL) (76.36% ownership interest); and St. Johns River Power Park System (SJRPP), which is jointly owned and operated by JEA (80% ownership interest) and FPL (20% ownership interest).
+Electric Enterprise is comprised of the Electric System; the Bulk Power Supply System (Scherer), which is jointly owned by JEA (23.64% ownership interest) and Florida Power & Light Company (FPL) (76.36% ownership interest); and St. Johns River Power Park System (SJRPP) owned by JEA (100% ownership as of August 2022, previously 80% ownership interest by JEA and 20% ownership interest by FPL).
 Water and Sewer consists of water and sewer system activities.
 DES consists of chilled water activities.
 Separate accounting records are currently maintained for each system.
 These financial statements include JEA's ownership interest in Scherer.
-The following information relates to JEA's ownership interest in Scherer as of September 30, 2021 and 2020:
+The following information relates to JEA's ownership interest in Scherer as of September 30, 2022 and 2021: